getodk/skunkworks-crow/README.md

 #### 3.2.2 Bluetooth<a name="send-bluetooth"></a>

-We can use bluetooth to send forms as well.
 The bluetooth has a shorter transferring distance than hotspot, so you may need to put sender and receiver closed to establish a valid connection.
 In the receiver's settings page, you can enable the secure mode of bluetooth, it allows you to establish an encrypted transmission (needs a pair code when first pairing).

-the bluetooth feature needs location permission.
+The bluetooth feature needs location permission.
 After a bluetooth socket was create, you will see a dialog to ask to make your device discoverable, after clicking that, You have 120s to let the receiver connect.
 Our application will automatically start data transfer if the bluetooth connection is successful.

 <p align="center">
   <img src="/screenshots/send_data.gif" width="280" height="500"/>